SaumyaGupta-1907/MLOps/Labs/Experiment_Tracking_Labs/Mlflow_Labs/Lab1/readme.md

 * Best model detailed analysis
 * Error analysis visualization

 We have Automated model training and comparison with MLFlow.
-All code and respective results can be seen in mlflow_labs.ipynb file , with reports in reports/ directory , plots in plots/ directory and screenshots of mlflow UI can also be found in the same directory.
+All code and respective results can be seen in `mlflow_labs.ipynb` file , with reports in `reports/` directory , plots in `plots/` directory and `screenshots` of mlflow UI can also be found in the same directory.
 In  mlflow_labs.ipynb file we can also see results of the api exposed by serving mlflow.
-Results of different runs can be seen in mlruns directory.
+Results of different runs can be seen in `mlruns/` directory.